bcbio/bcbio.github.io/_posts/2016-04-04-vardict-filtering.md

       (DP < 10) ||
       (QUAL < 45)))

-Breaking this down into each filtering criteria:
+Breaking this down into each component:

 - Remove variants supported by reads with low mapping quality and multiple mismatches.
-The general idea is that poorly mapped reads with multiple errors contribute to poor low frequency calls.
+Poorly mapped reads with multiple errors contribute to false positive low frequency calls.
 VarDict reports two useful metrics: the mean number of mismatches (NM) and mean mapping quality (MQ) for the reads covering a position in the genome.
 For bwa mapping qualities, we filter calls with (MQ < 55.0 and NM > 1.0 or MQ < 60.0 and NM > 2.0).
 Plotting the